 The defendant appealed on the grounds that he should have been found not guilty by way of automatism contending that both defenses were a result of a disorder and therefore either of the defenses should be made available.

 The appeal was dismissed.
 Because sleepwalking was a disorder that was caused by inherent or internal factors the correct defense to raise would be that of insanity and the trial judge had nor erred in his direction.
-The court further went to state that while sleepwalking was common, doing violent things while sleepwalking was not.
+The court further went on to state that while sleepwalking was common, doing violent things while sleepwalking was not.

 Copyright © 2018 by Dyarne Ward